mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 title: kyverno
 date: 2023-02-20
 tags: [kubernetes, policies, security]
-description: let’s see the capabilities of kyverno to manage policies in your cluster
+description: let’s see the capabilities of kyverno to manage policies in kubernetes cluster
 aliases:
     - /kyverno/
 ---